4xMSAA/new-shooter-project/README.md

 * When loading objects by configuration - do not modify configuration values as they should be final.
   Instead, copy the value and make it a state.
 * OOP is not enforced, but borrow the polymorphism concept.
 * ContextActionService will be used.
-UserInputService will be used on cases where we need pure input.
+UserInputService will be used on cases where we need more raw input.
-* Remember to plan ahead for VR interactions.

 ## Code stylization